-- Your TURBT will be done at UW Medical Center. - For pain control, you will most likely be given general anesthesia (sleeping medicine). - A small tube with a camera attached will be passed through your urethra and into your bladder.
+- Your TURBT will be done at UW Northwest Hospital or the Northwest Outpatient Surgery Center. - For pain control, you will most likely be given general anesthesia (sleeping medicine). - A small tube with a camera attached will be passed through your urethra and into your bladder.
 This tube is called a cystoscope.
 (See drawing on page 3.) - We will then look at your entire bladder.
-We will use a cutting tool through the cystoscope to resect (remove) the tumors or abnormal tissue in your bladder. - We will then seal off (cauterize) blood vessels in the area to stop the bleeding.
+We will use a cutting tool through the cystoscope to resect (remove) the tumors or abnormal tissue in your bladder.

+We will then seal off (cauterize) blood vessels in the area to stop the bleeding.